ironhack-labs/lab-react-ironnutrition/README.md

 ## About the design

-If you struggle with the design, you can find a static example of what is expected inside file `style-guides.html` in the `starter-code` folder.
+If you struggle with the design, you can find a static example of what is expected inside file `style-guides.html`.
 So let's start:

 ### Iteration 1 | Create `FoodBox` component